6 Best WordPress Learning Management Systems (LMS) Plugins Compared

 With so many feature-rich and simple to setup options available in the LMS space, choosing just one isn’t easy.
 There’s no clear winner in the list above as it all depends on your own needs and the requirements of your courses.

 - If you want a powerful option with a ton of features and don’t mind spending a bit extra, LearnDash has all the features you need and more for premium courses.

-- If you’re budget conscious and don’t require as many features (but would like the option to pay-as-you-go, LifterLMS is a hugely flexible option that can be easily extended with premium addons.
+- If you’re budget conscious and don’t require as many features (but would like the option to pay-as-you-go, LifterLMS (our review) is a hugely flexible option that can be easily extended with premium addons.

 We hope this article helped you find the best learning management plugin for your WordPress website.
 You might also want to check out our comparison of the 6 best membership plugins for WordPress.

 Have you used any of these WordPress LMS plugins?
 What features do you look for in an LMS solution?
 Share your thoughts in the comments below!